-If an F-1 or J-1 student will pursue leave of absence, he or she may not remain in the United States during the leave period.
+If an F-1 or J-1 student will pursue leave of absence, the student may not remain in the United States during the leave period.
 Please confirm your leave with Jennifer Marks-Gold.
 Your current SEVIS record will be terminated and the student must leave the United States within 15 days of the termination.
 When the student wishes to return to the academic program at Swarthmore, Jennifer Marks- Gold will create a new record on SEVIS.

 Steps to follow

-1. 90-120 days before applying for the visa contact Jennifer Marks-Gold to inform that you are planning on returning to Swarthmore.
+1. 90-120 days before requesting a new I-20, contact Jennifer Marks-Gold to inform that you are planning on returning to Swarthmore.

-2. 90-120 days before applying for the visa contact the Dean Derickson to tell her you plan to return. (firstname.lastname@example.org).
+2. 90-120 days before you return, contact the Dean Derickson to tell her you plan to return. (firstname.lastname@example.org).

 3. To access to myswarthmore(registration, email, and billing ) please re set your password: http://www.swarthmore.edu/its/resetting-passwords.xml : This step is only needed if you have been logged out of myswarthmore.